 - “Communicating in a plain and conscious way with our spouses”.

 Which gets us to their final area of consideration, our partner or spouse.
 At some point, IVF is a clear and present danger to our deepest emotional relationships.
 Patients may find themselves in the position of choosing between their partners and their relentless pursuit of parenthood.
 A failure to communicate about our deepest fears and hopes may doom a relationship.
 We have seen couples scream at one another in treatment rooms which underscores the emotional cost of infertility treatments.
 As outsiders observing this marital distress, we wonder whether this couple really should raise a child together since the together part seems to have fallen by the wayside.

 ASRM has published their ethical opinion on stopping treatment in this article “Fertility treatment when the prognosis is very poor or fertile” which is also worth reading.
-The link will take you to the publications page and you can scroll down to this article.
 You may be surprised to learn that ASRM thinks it is ethical to pursue treatment even in futile cases if the physician feels there may be a “psychological benefit” from pursuing treatment.
 The idea here is that -assuming yet another try won’t bankrupt you- you can go on and accept that continuing treatment is futile after “one last try”- the psychological benefit is closure, apparently.

 ASRM also recognizes that the issue of when to stop can “reveal conflicting interests among clinicians and their patients”.
 Doctors may be reluctant to stop treatment because they don’t want to accept “failure” on their part as a provider or they may feel that part of their job is to remain eternally hopeful and optimistic for you.
 On the other hand, doctors do have the right to refuse treatment if they think that it is unethical to pursue treatment when the odds of success are too low.